catkin/catkin_tools/docs/advanced/catkin_shell_verbs.rst

 Shell support in ``catkin`` command
 ===================================

-You can use the command ``catkin --locate-extra-shell-verbs`` to locate the shell file for your installation.
+You can use the ``locate`` verb to locate the shell file for your installation.
 When you source the resulting file, you can use ``bash``/``zsh`` shell functions which provide added utility.

 .. code-block:: shell

-    . `catkin --locate-extra-shell-verbs`
+    . `catkin locate --shell-verbs`

 Provided verbs are: